 Photo by Tom McCorkle for The Washington Post

-This supremely satisfying soup embodies all the flavors and textures of the crowd-pleasing pasta bake.
+This supremely satisfying Lasagna Soup embodies all the flavors and textures of the crowd-pleasing pasta bake in slurp-able form.
 Its tomato-y broth wafts with garlic, oregano and basil.
 Italian-style poultry sausage flavors it further and offers meaty bites throughout.
 Lasagna noodles, broken up into the pot to cook until al dente, give it hearty substance.
 Fresh spinach tossed in at the end of cooking provides dashes of emerald color and vegetable nutrition.
 Served with a contrasting dollop of cool, creamy ricotta, a sprinkle of Parmesan and fresh basil, it’s an alluring bowl of goodness that’s destined to become a family favorite.
 Storage Notes: Leftover soup can be refrigerated for up to 3 days.

 1 tablespoon olive oil

 8 ounces sweet Italian-style chicken sausage, casings removed (see NOTE)